turbot/steampipe-plugin-aws/docs/tables/aws_redshift_snapshot.md

 ```

-### List snapshots that are shared with other account
+### List snapshots that are shared with other accounts

 ```sql
 select